neondatabase/website/content/docs/get-started-with-neon/production-ready.md

 ---
 title: Ready for production
-subtitle: Explore the features that will help you prepare for production with Neon
+subtitle: Explore Neon features that help you prepare your application for production
 enableTableOfContents: true
 ---